 - In the movie Evolution, Dr. Harry Block finds himself the unwilling home of a parasitic alien.
 It's not shown how it went in, but it was extracted through his ass.
 Not willingly, either.

 - In the second segment in Tales from the Darkside: The Movie, a cat kills a hitman (sent to kill that very cat) by leaping into his mouth and crawling all the way in as the hitman chokes.
-In the Stephen King story it was based on, the cat burrows out of the stomach, but in the movie, the cat crawls out of the guy's mouth, just after its real intended victim comes home to witness this (and then has a heart attack).
+In the Stephen King story it was based on, the cat burrows out of the stomach, but in the movie, the cat crawls back out of the guy's mouth, just after its real intended victim comes home to witness this (and then has a heart attack).

 - In Class of Nuke 'Em High, Chrissy smokes marijuana tainted by nuclear waste, and discovers later that it caused a rapidly-growing mutant creature to take up residence in her stomach—which she quickly vomits up.

 - In Snakes on a Plane, a snake is shown slithering out of a victim's mouth just to drive home the fact that he's dead.

 - The Ceti eel crawling out of Chekov's ear in Star Trek II: The Wrath of Khan.

 - A spider crawls out from a corpse's nose in Arachnophobia.

 - In Poltergeist II: The Other Side, the father swallows an evil-possessed worm from a bottle of tequila, then barfs it back up when it starts growing larger inside him.

 - A remarkably silly version in the 1988 film Uninvited: a mutant cat monster that hides inside a normal cat.
 It's about the size of a rat when it crawls out of the cat's mouth (although the cat looks like a toy puppet), then grows to about the size of a dog.

 - In Resident Evil: Afterlife Albert Wesker is infested with... something that occasionally peeks out of his mouth.
 Much like the Plagas from the video games, it has four insectile pincers and would probably take your head off.